+Footnote: The standards set out in Table 4 reflect the recommendations of the Sheffield Open Space Assessment (2022).

 Further information

 For the biodiversity, geological, heritage and landscape value of urban greenspace, see policies GS5, GS6, GS7 and DE9.

+The Council's Playing Pitch Strategy, approved in September 2022, should be referred to for evidence relating to recommendations for playing pitch requirements and their provision.

 Development in the Green Belt